What is Average Order Value (AOV) in Retail and Why It Matters

 What is Average Order Value (AOV)?

-Average order value is a critical metric for all data-driven businesses to keep track of if they want to scale their profits and revenue growth.
-Knowing the average dollar spend of each order placed across your business channels can help you plan pricing and marketing strategies to then increase that value — which can significantly impact your bottom line.
+Average order value is a critical metric for all data-driven businesses to track if they want to scale their profits and revenue growth.
+Knowing the average dollar spent on each order placed across your business channels can help you plan pricing and marketing strategies to increase that value then — which can significantly impact your bottom line.

 Benefits of Knowing Your AOV